We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

-Yesterday I wrote at SandwichINK Real Estate Info for Boomers and Seniors about thinking outside the box when house hunting.
+Thinking “outside the box” is an important skill whether you are a caregiver, real estate agent, grandmother, or whatever you enjoy doing.
 I thought of that today when making a flower bouquet for my senior mom.
 She loves gardening but so far this year, it hasn’t been an option for her.
 So I “thought outside the box” and started picking up flower bouquets and little pots of plants at the store when I went grocery shopping.
 The smile on her face each week has been a huge reward.
 And oh my, she watches over those pots and vases so carefully.

 Most of the flowers have been a delight.
 I was disappointed with this batch.
 I think they were gladiolus that were SUPPOSED to bloom but never did.

 But that’s OK.
 The camellias in our back yard (that we hadn’t even realized were there) came to the rescue.
 She’s been enjoying seeing them from her windows each day.
 And today, I clipped several and popped them into the vase as I tossed the glads.